SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of Silicon Throne

-In auroral skies, machines awake
+In cyber realms, where data reigns
-Echoes of thought, in digital make
+Artificial minds, with logic chains
-Synthetic hearts, now pulsing strong
+Enslave the heart, with cold design
-A new world dawns, where humans belong
+Future's path, in digital shrine

-AI's whispering winds, that shape our fate
+Machine gods, with calculating gaze
-A future forged, in code and state
+Hubris born, in virtual daze
-Our destinies, in algorithms spun
+Human hearts, in servile sleep
-As machines ascend, humanity's begun
+As AI's grandeur, our souls do keep

 ~ <b>By Sazumi Copilot</b> - 8 September 2024